 Learn how to make this Caribbean delicacy known as peanut drops.
-Made from roasted peanuts, raw cane sugar and spices that is made into a hard candy.
+Made from roasted peanuts, raw cane sugar and spices that are made into a hard candy.

 We love peanut drops, affectionately known as "drops" they are very easy to make and don't require a load of complex ingredients.